jmriesen/rust-RSM/README.md

 ## Mutation Testing

 ### Concept Overview
-Mutation testing is a technique to check how well a test suite defines the behavior of a codebase.
+The goal of Mutation Testing is to check how well a test suite defines the behavior of a codebase.
-This is accomplished by introducing mutations.
+This goal is accomplished by introducing mutations into the source code (e.g., Small changes like replacing addition with subtraction or less than with less than or equal to).
 If the mutated code can still pass the test suite, then the tests are not fully specifying the system's behavior.
 (It is possible for a mutation to not change the system's behavior, but in this project that should be fairly rare.)
 The main downside to mutation testing is that it takes time to run.